Digilent/Basys-3-GPIO/README.md

 Basys 3 General Input/Output Demo
 ==============

-Introduction
+Description
 --------------
-This project is a VHDL demo using the Basys 3, switches, LEDs, pushbuttons, seven-segment display, VGA connector, USB HID Host port and USB UART bridge.
-When programmed onto the board, all sixteen of the user switches are tied to their corresponding LED.
+This project is a Vivado demo using the Basys 3's switches, LEDs, pushbuttons, seven-segment display, VGA connector, USB HID Host port and USB UART bridge, written in VHDL.

+When programmed onto the board, all sixteen of the switches are tied to their corresponding LEDs.
 Every time a switch is toggled, the LED directly above it will toggle with it.

+A computer monitor attached to the Basys 3 with a VGA cable displays a series of moving patterns.
+If a mouse is attached to the USB port when the demo starts running, a cursor is displayed on the screen and can be moved with the mouse.

 The seven segment display counts up from 0 to 9 as long as no buttons are pressed.
-When BTNU is pressed, the first digit on the seven segment display is turned off.
+As long as BTNU is pressed, the first digit on the seven segment display is turned off.
 In the same manner, BTNL turns off the second digit, BTNR turns off the third, and BTND turns off the fourth.
 BTNC turns off the entire display and resets the counter.

-A computer monitor attached to the Basys 3 with a VGA cable displays a series of moving patterns.
-If a mouse is attached to the USB port, a cursor is displayed on the screen.
-For the USB UART, whenever the reset button or BTNC is pressed, the Basys3 will send the line “BASYS3 GPIO/UART DEMO!” to a connected serial terminal emulator.
-Whenever one of the D-pad buttons other than BTNC is pressed, the terminal emulator will print the line “Button press detected!”.
-For photos of this demo in operation, check out it’s page on the [Digilent Wiki](https://reference.digilentinc.com/learn/programmable-logic/tutorials/basys-3-general-io/start).
+Whenever the reset button or BTNC is pressed, the Basys 3 sends the line “BASYS3 GPIO/UART DEMO!” to a serial terminal emulator running on the computer that the Basys 3 is connected to over Micro USB.
+Whenever one of the D-pad buttons other than BTNC is pressed, the terminal emulator prints the line “Button press detected!”.

 | Button | Function                                                          |
 | ------ | ------------------------------------------------------------------|
 | BTNC   | Turns off the entire seven-segment display and resets the counter |